 call “C:\Program Files (x86)\Intel\oneAPI\compiler\2021.1.1\env\vars.bat” intel64

-These lines will ensure calling Intel Fortran compiler when Abaqus solver is called.
-I prefer this method over the old one as it’s easier and gives you the flexibility to use Abaqus user subroutine feature from PowerShell and cmd via Window’s new terminal application.
-Please remember, you still have to do step 4 for new Intel oneAPI Toolkit.
+These lines will ensure calling the Intel Fortran compiler when the Abaqus solver is called.
+I prefer this method over the old one as it’s easier and gives you the flexibility to use the Abaqus user subroutine feature from PowerShell and cmd via Window’s new terminal application.
+Please remember, you still have to do step 4 for the new Intel oneAPI Toolkit.
 Hope Intel fixes this soon.